Diversity & Inclusion Award

 Utrecht University strives towards more diversity and inclusion among its students and employees.
-There is still much to be achieved, but some beautiful initiatives have already been undertaken by students and employees that contribute to an even more diverse and inclusive university.
-Utrecht University wants to make sure these initiatives do not go unnoticed and wants to express her appreciation by presenting an annual UU Diversity & Inclusion Award as of 2019.
+There is still much to be achieved, but students and employees have already come up with great initiatives that contribute to an even more diverse and inclusive university.
+The university thinks that these initiatives deserve attention and appreciation.
+This is the aim of the annual Diversity & Inclusion Award, which was installed in 2019.

-Anyone can nominate students, employees or teams that devote themselves to increasing diversity and inclusion within Utrecht University for the UU Diversity & Inclusion Award.
+Anyone can nominate students, employees or teams that devote themselves to increasing diversity and inclusion within Utrecht University.
 Initiatives from all fields are welcomed.
-Think for example of ethnicity, class, religion, sexuality, disability, gender and the intersections between these fields.
+Think for example of ethnicity, class, belief, disability, LGBTQ+ and the intersections between these fields.

 - Nominee(s) must has/have undertaken significant effort to improve diversity and inclusion within Utrecht University and maintain this improvement for at least one year;

 - The nomination states what the initiative and/or contribution of the nominee or nominees is and whether or not there are any known results;

 - The nomination must be accompanied by at least two separate reference letters.
 A reference letter is written by an employee or student from Utrecht University.
 The content of the letter clarifies why, according to the writer, the nominee(s) has/have earned the Diversity & Inclusion Award.
 A reference letter is preferably no longer than 1 A4.

 When submitting a nomination, please use the Diversity & Inclusion Award 2023 nomination form.
 The deadline for submitting a nomination is 17 February 2023.
 The award ceremony will be on 27 March 2023.

 The Committee pays special attention to the innovative aspects, continuity and unifying qualities of the nominations.
 Furthermore, the Committee will assess whether the nominations are in line with the Strategy and Action Plan 2021-2025.